The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Federated Byzantine agreement

-This is equivalent to stating that $U$ satisfies the quorum sets of all $v \in U$.
-Quorums are therefore determined by the sum of all individual quorum set configurations.
-Continuing the previous example with nodes $\V = \set{0, 1, 2}$, we get the quorums $\Quorums = \set{\set{0,2},\set{0,1,2}}$.
 We say that $(\V, \Q)$ has \emph{quorum availability despite faulty nodes} iff there exists a $U \subseteq \V$ that is a quorum in $(\V, \Q)$ and consists of only non-faulty nodes.
-Quorum availability despite faulty nodes is a necessary condition to achieving \emph{liveness} in an FBAS, i.e., ensuring that non-faulty nodes can externalize new values without the participation of any faulty nodes~\cite{mazieres2015stellar}.
+Quorum availability despite faulty nodes is a necessary condition to achieving \emph{liveness} in an FBAS, i.e., ensuring that non-faulty nodes can externalize new values independently of the behavior of faulty nodes \cite{mazieres2015stellar}.

-\begin{theorem}[quorum availability $\Longleftarrow$ liveness] If an FBAS $(\V, \Q)$ enjoys liveness under some consensus protocol that honors $\Q$, $(\V, \Q)$ enjoys quorum availability despite faulty nodes. \end{theorem} \begin{proof} Let $(\V, \Q)$ be an FBAS that enjoys liveness under some consensus protocol that honors $\Q$.
-This implies that a subset of nodes $U \subseteq \V, U \neq \emptyset$ can externalize a new value without the participation of faulty nodes.
-Let $v \in U$.
-Then there exists a quorum slice $q \in \Q(v)$ with $q \subseteq U$, otherwise $v$ would not agree on the new value.
-Therefore, $U$ is a quorum and $(\V, \Q)$ enjoys quorum availability despite faulty nodes.